TBDM-24-25/SampleGen-Orchestrator/README.md

         ```bash
         python3.13 -m venv venv
         ```
-    2. Activate the virtual environment and make sure it has been activated correctly :
+    2. Activate the virtual environment in every terminal used and make sure it has been activated correctly:
         ```bash
         source venv/bin/activate
         which python3.13 && which pip3.13